ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/004-source-modes.md

 #### In Screen share mode

-The leftmost icon {PiP icon}#todo of the Screen Share control bar toggles the visibility of the camera Picture-in-Picture (PiP) box.
+The leftmost icon  {% inlineicon pip 20 inverted %}Picture-in-Picture Button{% endinlineicon %} of the Screen Share control bar toggles the visibility of the camera Picture-in-Picture (PiP) box.

 In Screen share mode, your microphone is automatically enabled whether or not the PiP window is not on screen.
-You can mute or unmute your mic audio by clicking the {need mic icon?}#todo microphone icon within the Screen share control bar.
+You can mute or unmute your mic audio by clicking the {% inlineicon mic 20 inverted %}Microphone Button{% endinlineicon %} icon within the Screen share control bar.

 #### In Video mode

-To use or hide the PiP box, click the leftmost icon {PiP icon}#todo  in the video control bar.
+To use or hide the PiP box, click the leftmost icon {% inlineicon pip 20 inverted %}Picture-in-Picture Button{% endinlineicon %} in the video control bar.

 In video playback mode, your microphone is automatically muted when the PiP window is not on screen.
 Only the video's audio will play.
 When the PiP window is brought back, your audio is automatically unmuted.
 You can unmute (and mute again) your mic audio while a video is playing and the PiP is hidden by clicking the microphone icon within the video control bar.